benwzj/benwzj.github.io/_drafts/2023-10-12-react-overview.md

 category: React
 ---

+I have writen a React Overview years ago, but that was based on Class Component.
+Now React have ditched Class Component and focus on Function Component and Hooks.

+This Overview will follow new trend of React.

 Components are one of the core concepts of React.
 Components are the foundation upon which you build user interfaces (UI).